aniruddha-stqc/automate_gigw/README.md

 # Web Scraping utility

-Python based Web Scraping utlity to gather information from websites and document the extracted data into Spreadsheets in tabular format.
-The websites are scanned in parellel involving multithreading feature.
+Python based Web Scraping utility to gather information from websites and document the extracted data into Spreadsheets in tabular format.
+The websites are scanned in parallel involving multithreading feature.

+How to run?
+Input the URL of the site to be run in globals.py
+Run each file individually